 Although Drunk Elephant keeps its products fragrance and colour-free, given their general vibe is one of bright colours, clean ingredients and some pretty Instagrammable graphics, when I first bought this I was definitely expecting something, well, a little exciting.

-Low foaming, its ingredients do make it standout, however, containing a blend of mild surfactants (cleansing agents) like coconut-derived cocamidopropyl betaine and coco-glucoside to gently remove dirt and oil.
-In addition, glycerin here softens while aloe leaf extracts soothes and vitamin e offers antioxidant protection.
+Low foaming, its ingredients do make it stand out, however, containing a blend of mild surfactants (cleansing agents) like coconut-derived cocamidopropyl betaine and coco-glucoside to gently remove dirt and oil.
+In addition, glycerin here softens while aloe leaf extracts soothe and vitamin E offers antioxidant protection.

 It’s also vegan and cruelty-free.

 The Full List of Ingredients

 Water, Glycerin, Cocamidopropyl Betaine, Coco-Glucoside, Sodium Lauroyl Methyl Isethionate, Cocamidopropyl Hydroxysultaine, Sodium Methyl Oleoyl Taurate, Propanediol, Aloe Barbadensis Leaf Extract, Glycolipids, Linoleic Acid, Linolenic Acid, Lauryl Glucoside, Cucumis Melo Cantalupensis Fruit Extract, Sclerocarya Birrea Seed Oil, Dipotassium Glycyrrhizate, Tocopherol, Citric Acid, Phenoxyethanol, Sodium Hydroxide, Sodium Benzoate, Sodium Chloride, Polylysine

 On the Skin

 After working on damp skin this gel foams slightly and I find it removes my sunscreen and makeup pretty easily, although it does sting my eyes quite a bit so I tend to use a separate eye makeup remover.